-I thought I’d share a few of my memorable moments of first-time parenthood so far.
-I’ve used the word ‘alternative’ because they’re probably not the moments you might expect – baby’s first smile, baby learning to walk etc. Not those ones.
+I thought I’d share some funny parenting milestones I’ve experienced.
+Funny because they’re probably not the moments you might expect – baby’s first smile, baby learning to walk etc. Not those ones.
 These are probably a little more… silly.
 But sometimes it’s the silly little things that can make a significant difference to your life and how you feel about this crazy rollercoaster called parenting 🤪

 Hello!
-So, as expected, I haven’t blogged since I’ve gone back into teaching.
+So, as expected, I haven’t blogged since returning to teaching.
 At all.
-Life has been super busy and it’s been a big adjustment for us all – I’m not quite sure even after half a term that we’re actually fully used to it yet.
-So I just thought I’d write a little about it and how we’ve been getting on 🙂 Continue reading →
+Life has been super busy and it’s been a big adjustment for us all.
+I’m not quite sure even after half a term that we’re actually fully used to it yet!
+So I just thought I’d write a little about what it’s been like returning to teaching after a long break.

-Back when the twiglets were babies, whenever I met a mum with older twins, one of the main questions I’d end up asking was ‘when will it get easier?’
-Always spoken with a slight undertone of crazed desperation, meaning ‘please tell me it gets f**king easier, please, PLEASE!” 🤣 The other day, as I got the twiglets out of the car and they walked, both sensibly holding my hands, into their playgroup, it suddenly struck me that maybe we were actually there – has it finally got easier?!
+Back when the twiglets were babies, whenever I met a mum with older twins, one of the main questions I’d end up asking was ‘when does having twins get easier?’
+Always spoken with a slight undertone of crazed desperation, meaning ‘please tell me it gets f**king easier, please, PLEASE!” 🤣 The other day, as I got the twiglets out of the car and they walked, both sensibly holding my hands, into their playgroup, it suddenly struck me that maybe we were actually there… Has it finally got easier?!

 It’s inevitable.
 As kids grow, they become more and more aware of the world and what’s happening around them.
 It can be tough to realise that as a parent you’re no longer the sole influence on your children’s lives.
 So how do you cope when your children start to lose their innocence?